 - Multiple jump parks

 - HTC (9,100 square foot indoor facility)

 Off the mountain, the quality camp experience continues!

-Summer Ride partners with a local private academy, the Tilton School.
+Summer Ride partners with a local private academy to provide camper accommodations at the Tilton School.
 The campus is located a short van trip from Highland Mountain.
-Campers will live in the Ayr dormitory and have access to top-notch school facilities including the gym, dining hall, basketball court, sports fields, lounges, and more.
+Campers will live in the Summer Ride dormitory and have access to top-notch school facilities including the gym, dining hall, basketball court, sports fields, lounges, and more.

-The Summer Ride camp price includes three meals a day, beverages and snacks.
-For overnighters, breakfast and dinner will be served in the school’s dining facility across from the Summer Ride Dorm.
+The Summer Ride overnight camp price includes three meals a day, beverages and snacks.
+Breakfast and dinner will be served in the school’s dining facility.

-Plate/bag lunches will be served slope-side at Highland Mountain in a designated camp dining area.
+Plate/bag lunches will be served to all campers slope-side at Highland Mountain in a designated camp dining area.